lizardsystem/lizard-waterbalance/doc/source/background.rst

   surround the water body

 drainage
-  incoming flow that trickles through the ground and goues to the areas that surround the water body
+  incoming flow that trickles through the ground and goes to the areas that surround the water body

 .. rubric:: Footnotes